lanmei1211/Battery_Cycle_Life_Prediction_Pytorch/README.md

 ![](cycle_number_VS_discharge_capacity.png)

-Moreover, the data is comprised of scalar values associated to a specific cycle and the timeseries data corresponding to it.
+The data is comprised of scalar values associated to a specific cycle and the timeseries data corresponding to it.

 The scalar values are comprised of: